 Since Open Technologies lent us the SIAB-FX, we were able to conduct additional tests with different configurations.
 In comparison with the SIAB, we noticed various improvements (speed, reliability) on the software side of things.
 Furthermore, with the special FX configurations, several different and interesting features are now available.

 All of the following tests were conducted using the 250 mm configuration and calibration, the best fitting mode for capturing objects measuring less than 10 cm tall on the ATT.

 This object is only 5 cm tall and in full-color plastic, with a lot of intricacies and self-occluding parts.
 The result is quite amazing on the organic shape (the plant itself), but the flower pot which is pure geometric shapes wasn’t that great.
 In the end, it isn’t really an issue as such parts are easier to remodel (using the free Blender modeling tool, for example).

 This type of object, plaster-like, falls into the “easy to 3D scan” section.
 However, that means that the result must be detailed and very accurate.
 With the Open Technologies SIAB-FX, we obtained a very clean mesh.
 For this model, we tested the automatic alignment feature of the IDEA software, in FX configuration.
 The alignment was done almost instantly.

 A plastic manatee tea infuser

-This tea infuser is made from a monochrome soft plastic.
-It is full of holes, in order to let in water and sink.
+This tea infuser is made from monochrome soft plastic.
+It is full of holes, to let in water and sink.
 The result is very good and has many details.

 After our first impression with the standard Open Technologies SIAB, we finally got the chance to test the SIAB-FX.
 It is an updated version, based on the same architecture.
 The IDEA software in its FX configuration is also a lot more powerful, and the generated meshes are of great quality.